-Ms Banicevic is actively involved in both the American Bar Association (the ABA) and the Canadian Bar Association (the CBA), and holds leadership positions in both organisations.
+Ms Banicevic is actively involved in both the American Bar Association (ABA) and the Canadian Bar Association (CBA), and holds leadership positions in both organisations.
 She is currently a member of the Executive Committee of the National Competition Law Section of the CBA, as well as co-chair of the Compliance and Ethics Antitrust Law Section of the ABA.
 She has also regularly served as an invited non-governmental adviser to the International Competition Network.
-She is also frequently recommended as a leading competition law practitioner in Canada, including by The Best Lawyers in Canada and Who's Who Legal: The International Who's Who of Competition Lawyers.
+In addition, she is frequently recommended as a leading competition law practitioner in Canada, including by Best Lawyers in Canada and Who's Who Legal: Competition.